 There’s a growing need for respiratory therapists who provide critical outpatient support.
-Between 2012 and 2022, EMSI* estimates respiratory therapy jobs will grow 22.6 percent, from 920 to 1,128, in King and Pierce Counties.
+Between 2018 and 2028, respiratory therapy jobs will grow 27.1% from 1,199 jobs to 1,524 jobs in King and Pierce County according to estimates by *Economic Modeling Specialists, Inc. (EMSI).

 Highline is the first to offer a four-year degree in respiratory care in Washington state.
 Highline’s Respiratory Care program has run continuously since it admitted its first class in 1967.
 The program has received Candidate-Level accreditation from the Northwest Commission on Colleges and Universities.
 With this new BAS degree opportunity, we at Highline expect BAS program graduates to be prepared to assume leadership positions in the Respiratory Care profession.